How to Grow a Norfolk Island Pine as a Houseplant

 How to Grow a Norfolk Island Pine From a Cutting

 Most people buy Norfolk Island Pines as plants but you can grow your own.
 If you have access to a tree, you can grow another one via cutting.
-Take a 6 to 8 inch cutting from the top growing tip.
+Take a 6 to 8 inch cutting from the growing tip at the top of the tree.
 The reason why you want to take your cutting from the top of the tree rather than from one of the side branches is that once a Norfolk Island Pine loses a branch, it does not grow back.
 So if you take a cutting from a side branch, it will not grow back and the tree will be lopsided.

 Strip all the leaves from the lower half of your cutting and dip it into rotting hormone.
 Place your cutting in a pot filled with the same succulent or homemade soil mix that you use for mature trees that has been premoistened.
 Mist your cutting thoroughly and cover it with a plastic bag that is fastened by a rubber band on the pot.
 This is to create a humid environment for your cutting.
 Open the bag and mist your cutting every day.
 Water it as you do a mature tree, when the top inch of soil has become dry.